samir3112/To_do_list/README.md

 # To_do_list
-Personal project of mine that consists of developping a simple To_Do list program.
+Personal project of mine that consists of developping a simple To-Do list program.
 Developped the project with HTML, CSS, and JavaScript.

 - Had fun applying the concepts that I was learning during the semester and applied some concepts that I got to learn on my own.